Todiki-security/python-port-scanner/README.md

 - Prints message if no open ports found

 Usage:

-1.Clone the repository or download the script,
+- Clone the repository or download the script
-  2. Run the script,
+- Run the script
-  3. Enter the target IP or domain name,
+- Enter the target IP or domain name
-  4.Enter the start and end port numbers to scan, 5.View the open ports detected.
+- Enter the start and end port numbers to scan
+- View the open ports detected

+IMPORTANT:

+- ONLY SCAN HOSTS YOU HAVE PERMISSION TO SCAN OR OWN.
+- UNAUTHORIZED SCANNING MAY BE ILLEGAL OR VIOLATE TOS.